Fabrics: Use Deadstock Fabric Sustainably with maake

 Let’s Promote Sustainable Material

-It’s important to offer your customers sustainably made products, especially as the world becomes increasingly aware of the importance of choosing sustainable and other fabrics.
+Now you understand why it’s so important to offer your customers sustainably made products, especially as the world becomes increasingly aware of the importance of choosing sustainable and other fabrics, deadstock and others.
 Sustainable doesn’t have to be expensive – this type of textile can be less costly, even if the material initially costs you more.
 That’s because you’re producing one-of-a-kind, unique products in limited quantities.

-This material has already been produced, so it’s more eco-friendly.
-You don’t have to worry about the energy and water required to manufacture it.
+Now, deadstock fabrics are different; they have already been produced, so they are more eco-friendly.
+You don’t have to worry about the energy and water required to manufacture them.
 That old saying, “One man’s trash is another man’s treasure,” is so true.
-You’re taking discarded material and finding a use for it, sewing it into a new garment.
-By sewing something new, you are ensuring the material doesn’t become waste and end up in a landfill.
+You’re taking discarded fabric and finding a use for it, sewing it into a new garment that you can keep, or sell and earn money from.
+Also, by sewing something new using old fabric, you ensure the materials don’t become waste and end in a landfill.

-And you’re reducing carbon emissions at the same time.
+And you’re reducing carbon emissions while you’re sewing.

 Follow our Lead: maakeLess Waste!